Servante/servante/README.md

 ### Hi there 👋

+I'm a self-taught web developer based out of Phoenix, Az.
+Primary interests are backend development and databases.

+- 🔭 Ruby on Rails
+- 🌱 I’m currently learning tailwind and machine learning/AI
+- 👯 I’m looking to collaborate on web applications with AI
+- 💬 Ask me about pragmatic programming
+- 📫 How to reach me: [Linkdin](www.linkedin.com/in/matthew-wesley-larson-694040218) || email: wesley.larson73@gmail.com
+- ⚡ Hobbies: guitar, camping/hiking, writing/reading, stoicism, retro video games, skill development

 <!--
 **Servante/servante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 Ruby on Rails
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning tailwind and spanish
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web applications with AI
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about pragmatic programming
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Linkdin](www.linkedin.com/in/matthew-wesley-larson-694040218) || email: wesley.larson73@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Hobbies: guitar, camping/hiking, writing/reading, stoicism, retro video games, skill development
 -->